sixrobin/UnityShaderExperimentations/README.md

 # USB
-Shader stuff experimentation using Unity Shader Bible book.
+Shader stuff experimentation using Unity Shader Bible book and some other resources.
+Also include some personal testing stuff.